 Studies show that 33% of all Americans have used CBD at least once in their lifetime.
-In other words, people are exploring CBD, appreciating its potential advantages, and discovering why it continues to be a well-appreciated natural tool for people worldwide.
-But cannabidiol products come in many forms, including full-spectrum CBD and CBD isolate.
+In other words, people are exploring CBD, appreciating its potential advantages, and discovering what it may do for them.
+But cannabidiol products come in many forms, including full-spectrum CBD, broad spectrum CBD, and CBD isolate.
 So, to better understand the cannabis market, it is essential to recognize the variations at play.

 When comparing full spectrum CBD to CBD isolate, there are subtle variations that you have to keep in mind.
 Here is a detailed breakdown of what full spectrum CBD entails, how it works, and where to find the best CBD products on the market right now.